unidevel-com/unidevel-extensions-hosting/README.md

 ### Implementing SafeBackgroundService

-To use this class you should override at least one of first three methods below.
+To use this class you should override at least one of following methods:

 ```csharp
     protected abstract Task ConnectAsync(CancellationToken cancellationToken);